bane9/rv64gc-emu/README.md

   -k, --kernel kernel_path Path to the kernel file (optional)
 ```

-`bios` option is meant either for baremetal firmware, or for a linux bootloader (e.g OpenSBI, BBL)
+`bios` option is meant either for bare-metal firmware, or for a linux bootloader (e.g OpenSBI, BBL)

 `font` will be used by the SDL window in text mode